sanger-tol/gda/README.md

 ### Troubleshooting

 •	The best place to look for error messages initially is STDOUT, rather than STDERR, because the Nextflow error messages end up there.
 You may then be directed to the error_stream_logs directory in your run folder for error messages from a specific process

 •	You may want to exclude the mitochondrial and other symbiont genomes as well as any shorter, non-chromosomal scaffolds

 •	If your genome assembly is large and clustering is problematic you may want to increase window size.
-You can do this with an existing merged tsv file using ‘gda
+You can do this with an existing merged TSV file using `gda downsample_merged_tsv <path to the TSV file> <downsampling factor>`

 Bugs, suggestions etc. can be sent to ea10@sanger.ac.uk and ajr236@cam.ac.uk, or submitted as issues on this GitHub page.